marcthe5/marcthe5/README.md

 - 👋 Hi, I’m @marcthe5
 - 👀 I’m interested in ...
 Developing Static & Dynamic Applications, Always starving for Project Based Learning.
-- 🌱 I’m currently learning ... at Self-Taught/School
+- 🌱 I’m currently learning ... at Self-Taught & School
-- 💞️ I’m looking to collaborate on ... on beginner's just like me.
+- 💞️ I’m looking to collaborate on ...
+Beginner's like me.
-- 📫 How to reach me ... casucomarc@gmail.com
+- 📫 How to reach me ... casucomarc@gmail.com / +639289932916

 <!---
 marcthe5/marcthe5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.